Cameron says Thatcher made Britain great, others snub her

 "She drew the lines on a political map that we here are still navigating today," said Cameron, wearing a dark suit and tie.
 "She made the political weather, she made history and - let this be her epitaph - she made our country great again."

-Among the achievements they listed: her role in ending the Cold War, her forthright defense of British interests in the European Union, her leadership during the 1982 Falklands War against Argentina, and her liberalization of the British economy.
+Among the achievements they listed: her role in ending the Cold War, her forthright defence of British interests in the European Union, her leadership during the 1982 Falklands War against Argentina, and her liberalisation of the British economy.

 Tulips and lilies were placed at the foot of a statue of Thatcher outside the parliamentary chamber.